Skip to main content

 Troubleshooting

-• Use forge mcp list to see which servers are actually loaded
+• Run forge mcp list to confirm loaded servers